AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.md

 # OFFICE HOURS

-Office Hours creates a Field, that you can add to any entity (like a location, a restaurant or a user) to represent "office hours" or "opening hours".
+The Office Hours module creates a Field, that you can add to any entity (like a location, a restaurant or a user) to represent "office hours" or "opening hours".

 ## GENERAL FEATURES